Tag: greenhouse gases

 Our Covid cases are turning the corner and I’m excited to be out and about again.
 I’m looking forward to hiking and sharing adventures with you.
 Even went dancing for a couple hours last weekend.
 It felt wonderful but I had trouble remembering some of my favorite dance patterns from 15 months ago.
 In the … More “The transition from fossil fuels to renewable energies.”

-WHATS IN THIS BLOG: • The situation is worse than we thought. • Between 70 and 90% of coral reefs expected to die off, including Australia’s Great Barrier Reef. • Individuals can do something about it. • Being aware of what we eat, where it comes from, how we travel, how we heat our homes, can impact energy use and greenhouse gas emissions.… More
+WHATS IN THIS BLOG: • The situation is worse than we thought. • Between 70 and 90% of coral reefs expected to die off, including Australia’s Great Barrier Reef. • Individuals can do something about it. • Being aware of what we eat, where it comes from, how we travel, how we heat our homes, … More “Climate Change: Part 5.
+New IPCC report – scary or not?”

 WHATS IN THIS BLOG: • Rising sea levels. • Severe heat waves. • Political instability. • Deterioration of ocean life.